Write a Java Command

 1. Configure test.properties under src/test/resources.

-• selenium_hub_url: It’s the selenium grid hub url.
-If you don’t have selenium grid, then you can set up one by the link.
+• selenium_hub_url: It’s the selenium grid hub URL.
+If you don’t have a selenium grid, then you can set up one by the link.

 • bpm_server_url: The BAW server URL